AnthonyEdmonds/token-aura-ring/README.md

 ![How token aura rings appear to players](images/player.jpg)

+Creatures larger than 1 tile will have flattened sides to correctly represent their aura range.

 Visibility of aura rings are obscured by fog-of-war, and hidden entirely when the viewing player is unable to see the token from which the aura rings are being emitted.

 Hidden tokens will only show their aura rings to the game master.